 Alleged Benjamin Mendy rape victim looked ‘worried’ at footballer’s party

-Woman alleges Manchester City footballer Mendy, 28, raped her in cinema room
+The woman alleges Manchester City footballer Mendy, 28, raped her in the cinema room at his home in Cheshire.

 A woman allegedly raped by Premier League footballer Benjamin Mendy looked “worried” as she went downstairs with the player during a party at his mansion, a court has been told.